bueler/sia-fve/petsc/README.md

 On viewing the solution process
 -------------------------------

-A helpful view of the solution process comes from adding one of
+A helpful graphical view of the solution process comes from adding one of

     -snes_monitor_solution -snes_monitor_residual -snes_monitor_solution_update

 to the options.
 For example, with `-snes_monitor_solution` you see that the solution `H` starts out too diffuse because the continuation method over-regularizes at the beginning.
+These options all use X windows, and often `-draw_pause s`, with `s` in seconds, will be needed.

 However, recall we are solving the variational inequality version of equations `F(H)=0`, with constraint `H>=0`.
 With `-snes_monitor_residual` you see that